 A few simple, pantry staples added to your regular morning coffee can turn a regular pot of Joe into the beloved seasonal pumpkin creation anytime you want.

-- Add the unsweetened pumpkin puree (not pumpkin pie filling), sugar, cinnamon, ginger, nutmeg, cloves, vanilla and espresso to a pot.
-Note that, if you do not have espresso, you can use a strong coffee.
+Add the unsweetened pumpkin puree, sugar, cinnamon, ginger, nutmeg, cloves, vanilla and espresso to a small pot.

-- Whisk the milk vigorously until it begins to foam or froth.
-Alternately, if you use a jar, put the lid on and shake vigorously until it begins to foam.
+Whisk the milk vigorously until it begins to foam or froth.
+Alternately, if you have a milk frother wand, use this to create the foam desired.